jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 # FAQ (Frequently Asked Questions)

 ## 1- What is money?
-.
-It starts naturally (1) as a decentralised peer-peer agreement-language on what is valuable, for example:
+- It starts naturally (1) as a decentralised peer-peer agreement-language on what is valuable, for example:
--IF a group of individuals wants to barter together and they agree that 10fish=1chicken -AND 1fish=1seashell (for convenience 1fish can be represented by 1seashell) -THEN seashells become a medium of exchange (currency) and a way to store wealth (money) for future use within that group.
+- IF a group of individuals wants to barter together and they agree that 10fish=1chicken
+- AND 1fish=1seashell (for convenience 1fish can be represented by 1seashell)
+- THEN seashells become a medium of exchange (currency) and a way to store wealth (money) for future use within that group.
--(1) Even children often develop their own money to exchange things with each other (marbles, candy, etc.)
+- (1) Even children often develop their own money to exchange things with each other (marbles, candy, etc.)

 ## 2- What are the problems with modern money?
 2.1 With time money becomes institutionalised, centralised, debt-based in fiat national currencies (backed only by the power governments give themselves to tax its people) which are controlled by governments banks organisations in their self-serving best interest.
 The natural p2p market economy is corrupted by inflation and interests and other shenanigans.
 This creates problems such as debts inequalities world-wars terrorism corruptions exploitations from continuously growing third parties (inflation interests fees commissions taxations (for wars armies armaments) etc.).